jmosbacher/tsax/README.md

  - Go to http://localhost:3000

 ## Notes
+ - You need to have access to lngs through vpn or running from inside the network.
- - You may need to run docker with sudo if you havent added your user to the docker group
+ - You may need to run docker with sudo if you havent added your user to the docker group.